If you’ve ever tried to write a book, you know how it goes:

 A draft is a work-in-progress, and the goal is simply to get it on paper.
 A draft will have mistakes and that’s okay—that’s what the editing process is for.

-As Facebook CEO Mark Zuckerburg said, “Done is better than perfect.”
-If it works for a multi-billion dollar company, it should work for your first self-published book.
+As Facebook COO Sheryl Sandberg said, “Done is better than perfect.”
+If it works for a multi-billion-dollar company, it should work for your first self-published book.

-The day is here, the day that sets you on the path toward becoming a published author.
+The day is here, the day that sets you on the path to becoming a published author.
 How exciting!

 Without a plan, it’s too easy to let your book writing goals get pushed to the background, eventually fading into the soft mist of someday.
-Don’t let your book end up in the dream graveyard.
-To realize your end goal, you need actionable steps to follow.
-Here are three steps to follow so you can create your own customized book writing plan:
+Don’t let your book end up in the graveyard of dreams.
+In order to realize your end goal, you need actionable steps to follow.
+Here are three things you can do to create your own customized book writing plan:

-If your evenings are free, but by then your brain is mush and all you’re good for after a long day is sinking deep into the couch cushions, again, choose a different time or rearrange your schedule so you aren’t so burned out in the evenings.
+If your evenings are free, but your brain is mush and you’re only good for sinking deep into the couch cushions, then choose a different time or rearrange your schedule so you aren’t so burned out in the evenings.

 Alternatively, you can grab some time on your lunch break, or sneak small blocks of time into your workday, such as when you’re transitioning between activities, or waiting for a meeting to start.

-Whatever time of day is convenient for you, stick with it so that it becomes a predictable part of your day so that you can establish a writing habit.
+Whatever time of day is convenient for you, stick with it so that it becomes a predictable part of your day.
+This will establish a writing habit.

-Self-Publishing School recommends writing until you hit a word count of 500-1,000 words for the day.
+Self-Publishing School recommends writing until you hit a daily word count of 500-1,000 words.
 As long as you commit to one hour (or less!) each day, you should be able to reach that goal.
 After 30 days of daily writing sessions, you will have completed a 30,000-word draft.
+Consistency is key.
+Small, consistent actions towards writing your book is how it comes to life.

 If that schedule doesn’t work, then commit to a time period and a daily word count which does.
 It’s okay if that’s 15 minutes per day.
 The ultimate goal is your rear end in the writing seat for that allocated period of time each day.

 Share the end date of your first completed draft with others so you have extrinsic motivation to keep moving toward that finish line.
-It’s a good idea to choose an editor for your book and schedule when you’ll have the completed first draft of the manuscript in that person’s hands.
+It’s a good idea to choose an editor for your book (before you finish your first draft) and schedule when you’ll have the completed first draft of the manuscript in that person’s hands.
 That way, if you’re tempted to flake out and put off a writing session, that looming deadline can help keep you going.

 The “best” writing environment is going to be personal to you.
 We all work well in different settings, so with that in mind, consider these general guidelines to boost your productivity.